CyberSource/cybersource-rest-client-java/README.md

 # Java Client SDK for the CyberSource REST API

-The CyberSource Java client provides convenient access to the [CyberSource REST API](https://developer.cybersource.com/api/reference/api-reference.html) from your Node application.
+The CyberSource Java client provides convenient access to the [CyberSource REST API](https://developer.cybersource.com/api/reference/api-reference.html) from your Java application.

 ## Requirements